 Biden’s first order of business, imposing public-health measures like masking and vaccination, helped to reduce the spread of COVID-19 but roused opponents on the right.
 The summer of 2021 ended with the painful withdrawal from Afghanistan that imposed a substantial hit on the President’s job-approval rating.
 Russia’s invasion of Ukraine last February drove oil prices to levels not seen in decades with a consequent boost to the price of gasoline at the pump, worsening an inflation rate already heightened by supply-chain issues.

-Despite these various obstacles, Democrats have done surprisingly well in the so-called “generic-ballot” polls that ask people whether they would vote for a Democrat or a Republican if the House election “were held today.”
+Democrats have done surprisingly well in the so-called “generic-ballot” polls that ask people whether they would vote for a Democrat or a Republican if the House election “were held today.”
 The Democrats led on this measure up until Thanksgiving of last year, followed by a period of Republican dominance that lasted until late this summer when the Democrats again moved ahead.
 Over the past couple of weeks the Republicans have caught up and now possess a one-point lead in the 538 average.

 Modelling the Generic-Ballot Question

 While poll watchers hang on every little change in numbers like the lead on the generic ballot, this article will ask some broader questions.
 What factors appear to have influenced that lead since Biden took office?
 I will address five kinds of factors:

 - the number of days remaining before the election when the poll is conducted;

 - features of the polls themselves like the types of methods used and the identities of the polling organizations;

 - the influence of key economic variables like inflation and specifically the price of gas;

 - the effect of events like the fall of Kabul and the Russian invasion of Afghanistan.